 My first serious attempt at a novel fell short of my expectations and sits unpublished in a drawer.

-I eventually paused in my screenwriting efforts to consider what I thought I'd discovered about the profession and my prospects for success.
-I'd learned two very important things: 1) that breaking into screenwriting seemed to be a young man's/woman's game, and 2) it was extremely hard to pitch your screenplays to producers in California when you lived in Minnesota.
-Which brought me back to long fiction.
+I eventually paused in my efforts to consider what I knew about screenwriting and my prospects for success.
+I'd learned two very important things: 1) that breaking into screenwriting was iffy at best, and 2) it was hard to pitch your screenplays to producers in California when you lived in Minnesota.